-5. It is generally accepted that the goal of the religious right political movement in America is to increase societal morality.
+5. It is generally accepted that the goal of the Christian political activist movement in America is to increase societal morality.
 The method employed by this movement to reach this goal is political in nature, i.e. the passage and enforcement of laws that promote morality.

 6. One of many examples is The Wilberforce Forum, which is a subsidiary of Prison Fellowship.
 The Annual Wilberforce Forum Award “recognizes an individual who has made a difference in the face of formidable societal problems and injustices.” http://www.wilberforce.org/contentindex.asp?ID=188.

 7. Dear Reader, This same God-given wisdom is available to every Christian legislator today who believes in Jesus Christ and submits himself/herself to the Word of God.